microsoft/xpoc-framework/samples/tests/unlisted-content.md

 # @UnlistedAccount unlisted content page

 Content page for @UnlistedAccount, not listed in the manifest.

-XPOC URI: xpoc://raw.githubusercontent.com/microsoft/xpoc-framework/main/samples/tests!
+Expect an error when validating the XPOC URI: xpoc://raw.githubusercontent.com/microsoft/xpoc-framework/main/samples/tests!